thonny/thonny/docs/translate.md

 output should be:
 `creating catalog thonny/locale/<LANGUAGE_CODE>/LC_MESSAGES/thonny.po based on thonny/locale/thonny.pot`

-NB:One should not forget to add a the new language in `thonny/languages.py` so it's available in the configuration page.
+NB!
+One should not forget to add a the new language in `thonny/languages.py` so it's available in the configuration page.

 ### Compile catalog
 You can compile all `po` catalog files into `mo` files as follow: